Click on 'Barman's Bottom Knocker' (left) for an extract from the book.

 What would a Wigan book be without the Latics and the Warriors?
 But who now recalls that Puccini’s greatest Turandot is buried just outside the town?

-Some secrets are revealed here for the very first time, as in the American Dream of Uncle Alf, Wigan collier and Henry Ford’s right-hand man in Europe, who lost his chance of a knighthood when a deserted wife exacted a tragic revenge on Blackpool sands.
+And who knew that Alf Haselden, Wigan collier and Henry Ford’s right-hand man in Europe, lost his chance of a knighthood when a deserted wife exacted a tragic revenge on Blackpool sands?

 You may already have met Dicky Nutt, Paddy Gore, Pop Skirrow, Merryballs, Madame Teapot, Bloody Wogdin, Hoppy the Coroner and the Mad Clapper, if not, you are in for a rare treat as you embark on your own Six Steps from Wigan Pier.